Client FOMO is a real thing

 Other times we might need to meet with the senior partners for a 2 or 3 hour discussion with topics including but not limited to strategy, growth, succession, desired outcomes and what a successful engagement looks like for you.

 Please feel free to fill out the following form and let’s discuss if and how One Rabbit can assist.

 How to market a Management Consulting firm

 By Jim Thompson

-Let me show you how by revealing how NOT to market a management consulting firm.
+Let me show you how by revealing how NOT to market a Management Consulting firm.
 I had a lot of good feedback from my mock lawyer’s website, illustrating in no uncertain terms how NOT to market a law firm.
-If you missed it take a look here – https://www.weusme.com.au/ Yes, it may make some of…
+If you missed it take a look here – https://www.weusme.com.au/ Yes, it may make some of you…